jeremyong/jeremyong.github.com/about.md

 permalink: /about/
 ---

 Hi.
-I'm a graphics and game engine programmer but with broader generalist capabilities also.
+I'm a graphics and game engine programmer.
 Views expressed on this site are my own, and do not reflect the views of my employer.
 All code snippets found on this site are free to use under the [MIT License](https://opensource.org/license/mit/).